rafaalpizar/ssdp-fake-roku/README.md

 ssdp-fake.py --listen-only

-ssdp-fake.py --all [--interval=N] server.ip.address
+ssdp-fake.py -t [--interval=N] [--sourceip=IP] server.ip.address
 ```

-`--all` is recommended.
-Leaving it out is supposed to confine the announcements to the loopback
+`-t, --localhost` is is supposed to confine the announcements to the
-interface so only clients on the same host will see the server, but it doesn't work properly.
+loopback interface so only clients on the same host will see the
+server, but it doesn't work properly.

+`--sourceip` it defines the source IP where SSDP notifications will be sent.
+Please note that IP must be assigned to an network interface.

 ## TODO